The degrees of onesided resolvingness and the limits of onesided resolving directions for endomorphisms and automorphisms of the shift: -R and -L endomorphisms of topological Markov shifts

 Here we note that \cite[the proof of Proposition 8.3(2)]{Nasu-te} proves: \begin{theorem}[\cite{Nasu-te}] An onto endomorphism of a subshift is positively expansive if and only if it is expansive and essentially weakly $q$-biresolving. \end{theorem}

 We also recall the following.

-If $\varphi$ is a positively expansive endomorphism of an irreducible topological Markov shift $(X,\sigma)$, then $(X,\varphi)$ is conjugate to a onesided topological Markov shift \cite{Kur}.
-Hence by \cite[Theorem 3.9(1),(3)]{Nasu-t}, we see that an onto endomorphism of an irreducible topological Markov shift is positively expansive if and only if it is expansive and essentially $q$-biresolving.
+If $\varphi$ is a positively expansive endomorphism of an irreducible topological Markov shift $(X,\sigma)$, then $\varphi$ is onto and $(X,\varphi)$ is conjugate to a onesided topological Markov shift \cite{Kur1}.
+Hence by \cite[Theorem 3.9(1),(3), Theorem 2.5]{Nasu-t}, an onto endomorphism of an irreducible topological Markov shift is positively expansive if and only if it is expansive and essentially $q$-biresolving.
+(This also follows from Theorem 4.5 and Lemma 2.1(2).)

-If $\varphi$ is a positively expansive endomorphism of an irreducible topological Markov shift $(X,\sigma)$, then $\varphi$ is biclosing \cite{Kur} and hence exactly $c$-to-one with some positive integer $c$ \cite{Nasu-c}; if $\sigma$ is topologically mixing in addition, $(X,\varphi)$ is topologically-conjugate to the onesided full $c$-shift (see \cite[p.
-4083]{Nasu-d}).
+If $\varphi$ is a positively expansive endomorphism of an irreducible topological Markov shift $(X,\sigma)$, then $\varphi$ is biclosing \cite{Kur1} and hence exactly $c$-to-one with some positive integer $c$ \cite{Nasu-c}; if $\sigma$ is topologically mixing in addition, $(X,\varphi)$ is topologically-conjugate to the onesided full $c$-shift (see \cite[p.4083]{Nasu-d}).